-Our first resource for Shine Bright 2de accompanies File 4: “Mysteries in the Countryside”.
+Our resource for Shine Bright 2de accompanies File 4: “Mysteries in the Countryside”.
 You can find the illustrated map “Spooky Britain” in the textbook.
-This A2+-B1-level resource will guide your pupils to find out more from the tourist website that gives information the locations on the map.
-A group activity aimed at enriching pupils’ … Continue reading “Spooky Britain”
+This A2+-B1-level resource will guide your pupils to find out more about the locations on the map from a promotional text.
+A group activity aimed at enriching pupils’ vocabulary to help … Continue reading “Spooky Britain”

 Robin Hood is great way into British history as pupils can build on their prior knowledge of the character.
 If you are working on Robin Hood as part of a medieval theme, with the Robin Hood Festival in Nottingham, or as a theatre activity, these videos provide vocabulary help and food for thought.
 This one-minute … Continue reading “Robin Hood Videos”